cbmono/hapijs-MVC-seed-es6/README.md

 ### API Tests

-API Tests are saved in `/tests/api` and are meant to test the RESTful end-points of your App.
+API Tests, also known as Integration Tests, are saved in `/tests/api` and are meant to test the RESTful end-points of your App.

 In order to test the server responses you have to start the server in a new terminal/tab:
 ```
 cd /path/to/your/project
+export NODE_ENV=dev
 gulp
 ```

-Then execute your API Tests:
+Then execute your API Tests from a different terminal:
 ```
+export NODE_ENV=dev     # only needed once
 gulp test:api
 ```